 As conduits between creativity and commerce, publishers take on diverse roles in a songwriter’s career.
-According to Marianna Annas, Head of ABC Music Publishing (Tim Rogers/You Am I, Ruby Boots, William Crighton), it all comes down to the individual songwriter.
+According to Marianna Annas, Vice President, Commercial & Creative at Universal Music Publishing (Tim Rogers/You Am I, Ruby Boots, William Crighton), it all comes down to the individual songwriter.

 “Publishers work with songwriters’ rights differently depending on their strengths, career objectives and what the songwriter needs from their publisher. “

 Publishers manage the copyright of a song (not a recording)